Data structures for computing unique palindromes in static and non-static strings: Semi-dynamic SUPS Data Structures

 In this section, we introduce SUPS data structures under two semi-dynamic models: the sliding-window model and the after-edit model.
-Our results are based on the static method proposed by Inoue et al.~\cite{inoue2018algorithms}.
-We first review their data structure for a static string.
+Our results are based on the static method proposed by Inoue et al.~\cite{inoue2018algorithms}, {which we reviewed in Section~\ref{sec:static_algo}.}